Welcome to the Career Development Center!

 Please review the information and links on this page and contact us if you have any questions!

-Students may request an appointment with a career counselor through Handshake.
+Students may request an appointment with a career counselor by emailing us at email@example.com.
 The appointments are typically available Monday through Friday between 9:00am and 4:00pm.
-Please log into Handshake for the next available appointment that suits your schedule.

 We also have walk-in career counseling hours that are best suited for quick questions, such as resume and cover letter review.

 Summer: Mondays: 10am - 1pm

 *Prehealth walk-in advising is available on Tuesdays and Thursdays during the academic year and on Mondays in the summer.

 The Career Development Center maintains a resource library with books on various topics such as: Career/Job/Internship Search, Resume/Cover Letter, Networking, Interviewing Strategies, Test Resources (e.g. GRE, MCAT), Grad Schools, Pre-Med Advice, and Personal Development.
 Students, postdocs and alumni may review these books during our business hours, or check them out for up to three days.